Arindamghosh01/tic-tac-toe/README.md

 Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assuming that your opponent also plays optimally.

+I took reference from [this](https://www.youtube.com/watch?v=l-hh51ncgDI) wonderful video resource for minimax algorithm.

+## Installation
+### For Windows
+If you have make utility installed then compile it with
+> make
+Or simply compile it with
+> gcc main.cpp -o main.exe

+For Running it use
+> main.exe

+### For Linux and Mac
+Use
+> make && ./main